whitelizard/tiip/README.md

 The timestamp of the message as an ISO 8601 string.
 Include as many decimals as needed for increased accuracy.
 Typical might be milliseconds, but some applications might require higher precision.

-**Tip:** Handle centrally, for instance, let the server set it for each messages on their arrival.
-See also `ct`.

-#### ct
+#### lat

-The client timestamp of the message as an ISO 8601 string.
-Include as many decimals as needed for increased accuracy.
-This field can be used to save the message creation time according to the client.
-This is separate to `ts` because it can not be trusted by the central point (server) to be correct or same as every other message creator in the system.
+Latency or time difference of the message in seconds as string.
+Typically registered by a central server as the message arrives by comparing ts with the current time of the centralized node.

 #### mid